APRAND/pymavlink-bindings/README.md

 # pymavlink-bindings
 **[Work in progress]**

 Reduce CPU useage wherever pymavlink is used.
-Works with MAVLinkv2 and Python3.
+Works with MAVLink / MAVLinkv2 and Python2.7+ / Python3.5+

 ## Setup